tinaponting/protect-wordpress/README.md

 - Updated: 230104 Wp-includes folder.
 - Updated: 230104,, wp.content, more secure + core alternatives:)
 - Updated: 230101, wp-content folder, the core htaccess to a better one, the one who were there, did not work!
-- Updated: 221230 htaccess1 folder with tested version on real blogs, 3 versions to choose from.
+- Updated: 221230 htaccess1 folder with tested version on real blogs,
-- WORKING on a new .htaccess1 for apache 2.4+ Soon ready, but needs to test it on some blogs first, and see if it is OK:)
 - Updated: 221227 wp-content with more fonts alternatives.
 - Updated 221226 wp includes, core/sensitine js protection.
 - Updated:221226 wp-content, fonts protection.Two alternatives to chooe from.